dtrmcc/ELC-Assessment/content/contact.md

 # Contact Us

-We welcome inquiries from researchers, educators, and institutions interested in ecological languaging competency assessment.
+[PLACEHOLDER: Brief welcome message for inquiries - 1-2 sentences about who should contact us and why]